AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 This page summarises our current proposal for packages in GHC.
+See also Brian Hulley's alternative proposal?

 ## The problem